-Here is what Stephanie said about what she has been doing since September last year:
+Here is what Stephanie has been doing during her fellowship activities:

 The money from this fellowship has contributed to the production of two of my independently produced works in 2013.
 The first was DUAL that premiered in Dance Massive in March.
 We received great reviews and the work will tour to Dublin Dance Festival in May as well as other European cities in 2014.

 The second work, A Small Prometheus has been programmed in the Melbourne International Arts Festival and will be performed at Arts House in October.
 The PvP Fellowship has contributed to both works and I’m so happy that they will both come to fruition this year.